PetitPrinc3/PIpod-Nano/README.md

 Simply edit the volume +=/-= value from 5% to whatever you want (obviously a value between 0 and 100)

-#### Poweroff button
+#### Buttons

-First things first, we need to create a python file that will shutdown the pi if we hold the play button for a few secs.
+First things first, we need to create a python file that will shutdown the pi if we hold the play button for a few secs and smoothly increase/decrease the volume as we hold the volume buttons.
 You can do this with whatever button you want, simply modify the GPIO value.
 My script will be the following :

 ```
 #!/usr/bin/env python